KillrVideo/killrvideo.github.io/src/site/docs/development/implementers-cheatsheet.md

 1. [Setup the Git Repo][1]: Create a new Git repo, add the initial commit, and then pull in the common KillrVideo project dependencies as Git subtrees.
+1. [Setup Docker Environment][2]: Setup your development environment with all the other infrastructure and projects it needs (for example, one node of DSE) using Docker Compose.
-1. [Generating Service Code][2]: Use the `.proto` files to generate client and server code stubs with the Grpc plugin for the Protobuf compiler.
+1. [Generating Service Code][3]: Use the `.proto` files to generate client and server code stubs with the Grpc plugin for the Protobuf compiler.

 [docs]: /docs/
 [1]: /docs/development/setup-git-repo/
+[2]: /docs/development/setup-docker-environment/
-[2]: /docs/development/generating-service-code/
+[3]: /docs/development/generating-service-code/